 With an average of six consultation rooms per centre, three operating theatres, x-ray, ultrasound, in-house laboratory and more, we provide full care to keep pets happy and healthy throughout their life, including a full range of products and services from vaccinations and pet passports - to orthopaedic surgery and dentals.

 Animals with dental disease need to undergo a general anaesthetic so that their mouth can be properly assessed.
-Specialist tools are used to remove tartar and polish the teeth.
+Specially designed tools are used to remove tartar and polish the teeth.
 Severely affected teeth need to be taken out.

 These clinics help support your animal if they have flea’s or help prevent them.